 The S Series Performer Set is an affordable set of cymbals from Zildjian that you can get to upgrade from cheap entry-level cymbals.

-The cymbals don’t sound as refined and smooth as the A Customs but they offer bright tones that sound much better than cheaper cymbals.
+The cymbals don’t sound as refined and smooth as the A Customs but they offer bright tones that I thought sounded much better than cheaper cymbals when I played them.

 These cymbals are the budget option.
 They sound fantastic for their price, but don’t expect to record Grammy-worthy albums with them!